Perpetual-Labs/SWT_notes/Ontology - Methodologies/Ontological Engineering.md

 some intended models (but some ommitted) + some unintended models Verification of ontologies checks these subsets

+Instance verification, example by Gianmaria:
+A component is required to have three interfaces
+If an instance of a component has only two defined, the reasoner will flag this missing interface as an error

 ## Noy Process
 (see reference)